La Maldicion de la Bestia: Plot

-Waldemar Daninsky goes to Tibet to guide an expedition led by Professor Lacombe to look for proof that the yeti exists.
+Waldemar Daninsky goes to Tibet as a guide for an expedition led by Professor Lacombe to look for proof that the yeti exists.
 Waldemar gets separated from the main party and captured by two cannibalistic werewolf women in an ice cave, who transform him into a werewolf by biting him.
 Waldemar's companions are kidnapped by a band of Tibetan pirates who torture their victims gruesomely.
-In the film's grand climax, Waldemar (in werewolf form) gets to fight not only Sekkar Khan, the bandits' leader but also a genuine Yeti in bloody hand-to-fang combat.
+In the film's grand climax, Waldemar (in werewolf form) gets to fight not only Sekkar Khan, the bandits' leader, but also a genuine Yeti in bloody hand-to-fang combat.
 Waldemar kills the Yeti by biting his throat out, but in the process, he is gravely wounded.
-The professor's daughter Sylvia, who is in love with Waldemar, manages to cure him of his lycanthropy by rubbing a small Tibetan flower mixed with her blood on him.
-In the end, Waldemar changes into a man and goes off into the sunset with Sylvia, making this the only Hombre Lobo film with a happy ending.
-Although a Yeti is involved in the plot, the two werewolf women (and not the Yeti) transform Waldemar into a werewolf in this film, thus giving him yet another origin for his lycanthropy.
-This film involved more nudity and graphic gore than most of Naschy's other Wolfman films and, as a result, was never theatrically shown in the U.K.
+The professor's daughter, Sylvia, who is in love with Waldemar, manages to cure him of his lycanthropy by rubbing a small Tibetan flower mixed with her blood on him.
+In the end, Waldemar becomes a man and goes off into the sunset with Sylvia, making this the only Waldemar Daninsky film to have a happy ending.